MarianKelsey/mariankelsey.github.io/_pages/talks.md

 ---

 *Whatever Happened to the Merciful and Gracious God?
-The Divine Attributes Formula in Post-Hebrew Bible Literature.* St Andrews Biblical Studies Symposium, 2021 (Rearranged from 2020 due to COVID-19)
+The Divine Attributes Formula in Late Second Temple Literature.* St Andrews Biblical Studies Symposium, 2021 (Rearranged from 2020 due to COVID-19)

 *What Are You to Me, O Tyre?
 The Relationship between Tyre and Jerusalem in the Hebrew Bible.* Newbold College Research Seminars, 2020